 Educate and encourage employees to develop a sense of self during weekends that isn’t tied so closely to work.
 Help them understand the importance of restorative activities on the weekends.
 The infamous work-life balance.

-Even help facilitate employees having more options of weekend activities and more connections with whom to do them.
+Even help facilitate employees having more options of weekend activities and more connections with people to do them.
 The case could be made for having an Activities Coordinator to help with this process.
 The resulting payout in employees' moods and thus productivity could be significant.